gabrielemeka621-ai/ecosort-ai/README.md

 # 🌍 EcoSort AI
-### Turning recycling into a global challenge
+### Turning Recycling Into a Global Challenge

 AI-powered waste sorting for smarter cities.

 EcoSort AI helps people instantly identify how to properly dispose of waste using their smartphone camera.
-By combining AI image recognition with gamified recycling challenges, EcoSort turns everyday waste decisions into climate action.
+By combining AI image recognition with gamified recycling challenges, EcoSort transforms everyday waste decisions into meaningful climate action.

 ---

-## The Problem
+## 🚨 The Problem

-Across the world, recycling systems fail because waste is not sorted properly at the source.
+Across the world, recycling systems fail because waste is not sorted correctly at the source.
 Many people simply do not know where different materials should go.

 This leads to:

 - Contaminated recycling streams
 - Increased landfill waste
-- Lost recyclable materials
+- Loss of valuable recyclable materials
+- Higher waste management costs for cities

-EcoSort AI solves this by guiding users in real time.
+EcoSort AI addresses this problem by providing real-time guidance to users at the moment of disposal.

 ---

-## The Solution
+## 💡 The Solution

-EcoSort AI uses image recognition to detect waste materials and suggest the correct disposal method.
+EcoSort AI uses AI-powered image recognition to detect waste materials and guide users toward the correct disposal method.

-Users simply scan an item and the system identifies whether it is:
+Using their smartphone camera, users scan an item and the system identifies whether it is:

 - Plastic
 - Paper